SUNY Plaza: History

 The building was the corporate headquarters for the D&H Railroad.
 It was constructed in sections between 1914 and 1918.
-The central section, including the five-story block at the north end and the thirteen-story tower, connected by the long five-story diagonal wing, was built in 1914-15.
+The central section, including the five-story block at the north end and the thirteen-story tower, connected by the long five-story diagonal wing, was built and occupied in 1914-15.
 Another five-story wing south of the central tower was constructed in 1915-1918; in 1916-1918 another separate but architecturally compatible and physically connected building was constructed to be the headquarters of the Albany Evening Journal newspaper.
 Another section, a warehouse at the north end, was later demolished.

 William Barnes, editor of the Evening Journal, and the Republican boss of Albany had a lavish apartment on the upper floors of his newspaper's building at the south end of the complex.
 In 1924 the paper was sold to the Albany Times Union and the building became home to various other businesses including the predecessor to the New York State Department of Transportation.

 After the D&H and Evening Journal both abandoned the building it sat dormant until November 1972, when the State University of New York (SUNY) announced it would purchase the building as its first permanent home, having occupied One Commerce Plaza as a temporary headquarters since March of that year.
 SUNY purchased the building in 1973 and interior renovation and construction began that year; they relocated there in 1978.
 That same year SUNY Chancellor Clifton R. Wharton Jr. decided that the southern tower would house the chancellor's apartment.
 The total renovation of the Plaza cost $15 million.
 In 1977 the neighboring Federal Building was purchased and connected to the main building, becoming part of SUNY Plaza.
 William Hall Associates won the top Owens Corning Energy Conservation Award in the government category for their work in the renovation.

 The building's facade was restored from 1996 to 2001; it was covered in scaffolding during the five years of the restoration.

 On February 14, 2020, the building was renamed the H. Carl McCall SUNY Building in honor of Carl McCall, a former chairman of the State University of New York Board of Trustees.